Reclaiming the Experience of Poetry - National Council of Teachers of English

 These approaches serve as the underpinning for the 75 poetry writing exercises in Lightning Paths, exercises that seek to move students beyond technique and into the experience of the writing life.
 I hope that you will find there many electrifying, lightning paths for your students to travel.

-Kyle Vaughn, author of Lightning Paths: 75 Poetry Writing Exercises, is a poet, photographer, and teacher, currently serving as English Department Chair at Pulaski Academy in Little Rock, Arkansas.
+Kyle Vaughn, author of Lightning Paths: 75 Poetry Writing Exercises, is a poet, photographer, and teacher.
+At the time of publication of this post, Vaughn was serving as English Department Chair at Pulaski Academy in Little Rock, Arkansas.
 For more information, visit www.kylevaughn.org